RealJeeshop/jeeshop/README.md

 Notes:
 Current database scripts are made for a single database.
 But you can also use one database for product catalog data and another for user and order data.
 (See [Datasources](#wildfly-datasources) section above)

-## Apache TomEE 7.x
-This section describes deployment of Jeeshop components to Apache TomEE 2.x.
-TODO

-## <a name="openshift">Openshift cartridges</a>
-### Wildfly cartridge
-This section describes deployment of Jeeshop components to Openshift PaaS.
-TODO
-#### Database configuration
-Jeeshop db update / setup is performed automatically on  Openshift cartridges with maven openshift profile.